Healthier lunchbox recipes

-A small pot of tinned fruit in juice – not syrup – is perfect for their lunchbox and is easily stored in the cupboard.
+A small pot of tinned fruit in juice – not syrup – is perfect for a lunchbox and easily stored in the cupboard.

-Dried fruit such as raisins, sultanas and dried apricots are not only cheaper than processed fruit bars and snacks but can be healthier too.
-Remember to keep dried fruit to mealtimes as it can be bad for your child's teeth.
+Dried fruit like raisins, sultanas and dried apricots are not only cheaper than processed fruit bars and snacks but can be healthier too.
+Just remember to keep dried fruit to mealtimes as it can be bad for teeth.

 Swap cakes, chocolate, cereal bars and biscuits for malt loaf, fruited teacakes, fruit breads or fruit (fresh, dried or tinned – in juice not syrup).

-Go for low-fat and lower sugar yoghurt or fromage frais and add your own fruit.
+Pop in low-fat and lower-sugar yoghurts or fromage frais and add your own fruit.

 Get your kids involved in preparing and choosing what goes in their lunchbox.
 They are more likely to eat it if they helped make it.

 Be adventurous and get creative to mix up what goes in their lunchbox.
 Keeping them guessing with healthier ideas will keep them interested and more open to trying things.

 The guide shows how much of what we eat overall should come from each food group to achieve a healthy, balanced diet.
 It can be really useful when thinking about what goes into kids' lunchboxes.